HuaweiCloudDeveloper/gaussdb_prometheus-exporter/README.md

 * `DATA_SOURCE_URI`
    an alternative to `DATA_SOURCE_NAME` which exclusively accepts the hostname without a username and password component.
-For example, `my_pg_hostname` or `my_pg_hostname:5432/gaussdb?sslmode=disable`.
+For example, `my_gs_hostname` or `my_pg_hostname:5432/gaussdb?sslmode=disable`.

 * `DATA_SOURCE_URI_FILE`